Knowledge Hub

 • Whether it’s limited by shares or guarantee

-• Who the subscribers (members) are, and how many shares each shareholder will have (must be a minimum of one each, if this is a share company)
+• Who the subscribers (shareholders) are, and how many shares each will have (must be a minimum of one each)

-The Memorandum comes in a standard form, and you can get the template from Companies House.
+The memorandum comes in a standard form, and you can get the template from the UK government website.
 The subscribers need to sign to say that they want to form a company.

-Here are some of the main reasons to have a shareholders agreement as well as Articles:
+Here are some of the main reasons to have a shareholders’ agreement in addition to your articles:

-• The Articles don’t really deal with what happens if shareholders fall out.
-If a difference of opinion does occur, it’s simpler to resolve it if you’ve agreed on a set procedure for resolving disputes in a shareholders agreement
+• The articles don’t really deal with what happens if shareholders fall out.
+If a difference of opinion does occur, it’s simpler to sort out if you’ve agreed on a set procedure for resolving disputes in a shareholders’ agreement

 • A shareholders’ agreement can give additional protections for minority shareholders who might otherwise be at the mercy of the majority when it comes to decision-making.
 For example, a minority shareholder may be given the right to sell their shares at the same time as the majority when the company is sold.
 Equally, majority shareholders may want to force the minority to sell their shares to a buyer if they receive a good offer for sale of the company

-• Having a shareholders agreement is a good way to demonstrate to people like potential investors that your business is stable and credible
+• Having a shareholders’ agreement is a good way to demonstrate to potential investors that your business is stable and credible

 A holding company is generally one whose sole purpose is to own or manage other companies called subsidiaries.
 A holding company is often called a ‘parent company’.